gengcong940126/CelebA-AE-AC-GAN/README.md

-Training# CelebA-AE-AC-GAN
+# CelebA-AE-AC-GAN

 ![Faces](img/faces.png)

-A auto-encoder + auxiliary GAN model is being explored in this project, to produce artificial, realistic human faces.
-Trainign data is based on the CelebA dataset, with some pre-processing steps.
+An auto-encoder + auxiliary classifier GAN model is explored in this project, to produce artificial, realistic human faces.
+Training data is based on the CelebA dataset, with some pre-processing steps.

 The presented work is based and expended on a similar study for digit and letter generation based on (Extended) MNIST datasets ([link](https://github.com/markusmeingast/MNIST-GAN)).
 Notable expansions are, switching to 3 color channels, a base resolution of 64x64 images, multi-class-multi-label classification and one-sided label-smoothing.